Last Updated on July 24, 2019

 Melbourne to Geelong: approximately 1 hour

 Geelong is a lovely city, but if you are heading to the Great Ocean Road… you may not want to stop, it is about 30 minutes before you reach the seaside!
-If you do have time, travellers, pop in and visit the waterfront area of Geelong.
+If you do have time, travelers, pop in and visit the waterfront area of Geelong.
 The old carousel is gorgeous, fully restored and enclosed, plus the painted bollards will have everyone laughing.

 Geelong to Torquay: approximately 30 minutes